 Merit Badge Counselors

 Merit badges counselors are the heart and soul of the merit badge program.
 No boy can earn a merit badge without the guidance and approval of a counselor.
 The list of counselors contains the names of individuals who have volunteered to aid the boys in their quest for knowledge.
 For help locating a Merit Badge Counselor, please contact our Merit Badge Coordinator (firstname.lastname@example.org).

 Are you a person with specialized knowledge who could serve as a merit badge counselor?
-Take a look at the list of merit badges (there are 128 of them). if your profession, hobbies or life skills have given you an understanding in one of these areas, then you may be the ideal candidate to be a counselor.
+Take a look at the list of merit badges (there are over 130 of them). if your profession, hobbies or life skills have given you an understanding in one of these areas, then you may be the ideal candidate to be a counselor.
 If you are approved, you can limit your work to this troop only, or serve a greater good and make yourself available to any boy who contacts you.
 The amount of time spent being a counselor is minimal, but the rewards you reap are tremendous.

 This is an excellent way for parents who have limited time to get involved with the troop and make a difference.